Brewers vs. Phillies Player Props Betting Odds

 Santana Stats

-- Carlos Santana has put up 104 hits with 28 doubles, 18 home runs and 54 walks.
+- Carlos Santana has collected 106 hits with 28 doubles, 18 home runs and 55 walks.
 He has driven in 68 runs with six stolen bases.

-- Santana heads into this matchup looking to extend his nine-game hit streak.
-During his last 10 outings he is batting .308 with three doubles, two home runs, seven walks and eight RBI.
+- Santana brings a 10-game streak with at least one hit into this contest.
+During his last 10 games he is batting .368 with three doubles, two home runs, eight walks and eight RBI.

 Santana Recent Games